Scottish teachers call off strikes after pay offer

 Ms Bradley said: "The salaries committee decided overwhelmingly to put the offer that came across late this afternoon to members with the recommendation to accept.

-"The executive committee decided to suspend the strike campaign while members are being balloted.
+"The executive committee decided to suspend the strike campaign while members are being balloted."

-"The ballot opens this evening and that will run until next Friday morning coinciding with one of our major council dates.
+The ballot was due to open on Friday evening and run until 10:00 on 10 March.

-"It's absolutely right to point out that this offer doesn't represent the achievement of all of our aims, but we have been clear for some time that any negotiation was going to feature an element of compromise.
+"It's absolutely right to point out that this offer doesn't represent the achievement of all of our aims, but we have been clear for some time that any negotiation was going to feature an element of compromise," Ms Bradley said.

 "We do think that this offer marks an improvement."

+But few in the union will be celebrating.
+Instead some senior figures are saddened that it took industrial action on this scale to achieve this pay offer.

-Speaking to the BBC before the ballot was agreed, Education Secretary Shirley-Anne Somerville said she hoped members would take the offer very seriously.
+Speaking to the BBC before the ballot was agreed, Ms Somerville said she hoped members would take the offer very seriously.

 She said: "During all negotiations you need to find parts where we can compromise and the areas we've all compromised has came about now.